 Moisten the tip of your finger with a small amount of water and moisten the edges of the circle with your finger around half the border; then gently fold over until the edges meet to seal into a half-moon shape.

 Crimp the edges with a fork, removing air pockets as you go.
 Repeat with the remaining rounds and filling.
-Place the empanadas in the refrigerator to chill until you are ready to fry them.
+Place them in the refrigerator to chill until you are ready to fry them.

 In a 2-quart pot, heat the peanut oil to 350 degrees F. Gently slip 2 to 3 empanadas into the hot oil and fry until golden brown, 3 minutes per side, adjusting the heat as needed.